Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Abstract

 \section{Abstract}

 The quality of the invariant mass reconstruction of the di-$\tau$ system is crucial for searches and analyses of di-$\tau$ resonances.
 Due to the presence of neutrinos in the final state, the $\tau\tau$ invariant mass cannot be calculated directly at hadron colliders, where the longitudinal momentum sum constraint cannot be applied.
 A number of approaches have been adopted to mitigate this issue.
-The most general one uses Matrix Element (ME) integration for likelihood estimation, followed by invariant mass reconstruction as the value maximizing the likelihood.
+The most general approach uses Matrix Element (ME) integration for likelihood estimation, followed by invariant mass reconstruction as the value that maximizes the likelihood.
 However, this method has a significant computational cost due to the need for integration over the phase space of the decay products.
-We propose an algorithm that reduces the computational cost by two orders of magnitude, while maintaining the resolution of the invariant mass reconstruction at a level comparable to the ME-based method.
-Moreover, we introduce additional features to estimate the uncertainty of the reconstructed mass and the kinematics of the initial $\tau$ leptons (e.g., their momenta).
+We propose an algorithm that reduces the computational cost by two orders of magnitude while maintaining the invariant mass reconstruction resolution at a level comparable to that of the ME-based method.
+Moreover, we introduce additional features that allow the estimation of the uncertainty of the reconstructed mass and the kinematics of the initial $\tau$ leptons (e.g.\ their momenta).